thenativeweb/buntstift/README.md

 buntstift.success('Done.');
 ```

-_Please note that `error` and `warn` write messages to the standard error stream, all other functions write them to the standard output stream._
+*Please note that `error` and `warn` write messages to the standard error stream, all other functions write them to the standard output stream.*

-Additionally, there is the `passThrough` function that does not do any formatting.
+Additionally, there is the `raw` function that does not do any formatting.

 ### Formatting messages